Node Inputs

 Node Output

-The output of this node will vary based on the user-defined Python function’s returns.
-Outputs are defined by the user and can consist of any data type or structure the Python function is capable of returning.
+The output of this node will vary based on the user-defined function’s returns.
+Outputs are defined by the user and can consist of any data type or structure the function is capable of returning.

 Node Functionality